-Application
+The Application

-Applications are due by 3pm Pacific time (6pm Eastern time) Friday September 18, 2009.
+Applications are due by 3pm Pacific time (6pm Eastern time) Friday September 24, 2010.

-All RBSE, HOU, SOFIA, or other comparably experienced teachers are eligible.
+All RBSE, HOU, SOFIA, or other comparably experienced educators are eligible.
 Teachers are expected to know the basics of astronomy and computers (e.g., what is a magnitude, what is a FITS file and how to use it, etc.).
 Fairly recent vintage laptops will be required for the IPAC/SSC visit, as well as the ability to install software on said laptops.

 It is important to note that that the program is likely to be oversubscribed and that not all teachers qualified for this program will be chosen.
-This program is primarily aimed at 9th-12th grade teachers but 8th grade and/or community college teachers may also apply.